kiacoin/kia-api/README.md

 ### Node API

 Right now only the first version of Node API is available.
-If you want to contribute to the new versions of Waves API please see [the section below](#see-also).
+If you want to contribute to the new versions of KIA API please see [the section below](#see-also).

 #### Sending transactions

 You will need a pair of keys from an account with a balance to send transactions:

 ```
-const seed = Waves.Seed.fromExistingPhrase('a seed from an account with some funds');
+const seed = KIA.Seed.fromExistingPhrase('a seed from an account with some funds');
 ```

 ##### Issue transaction